amzhang1/bayer-image-reconstruction/README.md

-The objective of this program is to reconstruct a colored image off of a grayscale image using a Bayer technique
+The objective of this program is to reconstruct a RGB image with using a simple grayscale image using a Bayer filter pattern